 - ‘White Ice’ – Waxy, pure white blooms appear from spring until late summer.

-- ‘Amyethyst’ – This dwarf plant is super-impressive with subtle lilac flowers, each marked with a contrasting deep lilac stripe.
+- ‘Amethyst’ – This dwarf plant is super impressive with subtle lilac flowers, each marked with a contrasting deep lilac stripe.

 - ‘Storms River’ – An evergreen plant that displays abundant clusters of pale blue blooms in midsummer.